-When Ruger first announced their Ruger Precision Rifle, I was more than happy to post an article featuring the incredible upgrades offered at such a reasonable price.
+When Ruger first announced their new Precision Rifle, I posted an article featuring the incredible upgrades offered at such a reasonable price.
 However, at the time I had been unable to fire the RPR, so all of the accolades and positive features were just window dressing for the real question – how does it shoot?

 Well, Ruger must have heard my frustrations, as they offered the media a chance to shoot the Ruger Precision Rifle at the Industry Day at the Range at the start of SHOT Show last Monday.
 I was fully expecting to see the Ruger American Pistol at their booth (which I was also able to shoot), but I was even more excited when I saw the RPR waiting to be test driven.